ottuco/ottu-ios-sdk/Example/Pods/Ottu/README.md

 #### Recommended usage

 If you're selling digital products or services that will be consumed within your app, (e.g. subscriptions, in-game currencies, game levels, access to premium content, or unlocking a full version), you must use Apple's in-app purchase APIs.
 See the [App Store review guidelines](https://developer.apple.com/app-store/review/guidelines/#payments) for more information.
-For all other scenarios you can use this SDK to process payments via Stripe.

 #### Privacy